 - Each parent's "actual monthly income" - For most people, actual income includes salary or wages.
 Income can also include things like bonuses, Social Security benefits, workers' compensation benefits, alimony, and other types of income.
 Actual income does not include temporary cash assistance, food stamps, Supplemental Security Income, and others benefits from means-tested public assistance programs.

 - Each parent's "adjusted actual income" - Adjusted actual income is the actual income minus any pre-existing child support that the parent pays for another child and alimony that the parent actually pays.

 - Work-related child care expenses - This can include costs for daycare or before and after care while a parent is at work.

 - Health insurance expenses

-- Extraordinary medical expenses.
-This includes reasonable expenses that are not covered by insurance, such as orthodontia, dental treatment, asthma treatment, physical therapy or psychological counselling.
+- Extraordinary medical expenses - This includes reasonable expenses that are not covered by insurance, such as orthodontia, dental treatment, asthma treatment, physical therapy or psychological counseling.